netdata/netdata/python.d/README.md

 # Disclaimer

+**Python plugin support is experimental and implementation may change in the future**

 Currently every plugin must be written in python3.
 All third party libraries should be installed system-wide or in `python_modules` directory.
 Also plugins support changing their data collection frequency by setting `update_every` variable in their configuration file.